ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+202109__:

+- added color coding of chords and intervals so they standout when displayed with scales
+- when a fretRoot and interval are selected, the InfoPnl now displays its the root with its octave, ie G3 instead of G.  This is not applicable to selNote mode as allow root notes are selected
+- fretSelectMatches are no longer cleared when the mode changes.
+And adheres to the principle that the user selections are not altered by the application.

 20210921:
 Finally added the ability to select multiple frets, then view scales and chords containing those notes (it's been a probelm vexing me for a while).
 The new mode is called "Fret Select" and appears automatically after you click the second fret.
 The list of related scales and chords will appear below within the InfoPnl, click one to have it drawn on the fretboard.
 I've limited the scales searched to the typical Western ones: Major, Minor, Pentatonic, and Blues--this is easily changed.
 As usual everything is clickable, so please experiment to learn about the functionality.